How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 What is a savings account and how does it work?

 Basically, a savings account is when you set your money aside in a financial institution like a bank or credit union.
-The bank holds and invests your money, and they’ll pay you a small amount of interest (we’ll cover that down below).
+The bank holds and invests your money, and they’ll pay you a small amount of interest.

-Here’s the plus side for you: you keep your nest egg in a safer place than a piggy bank (also covered below), keep building it with regular deposits, and make withdrawals or transfers when necessary.
+Here’s the plus side for you: you keep your nest egg in a safer place than a piggy bank, keep building it with regular deposits, and make withdrawals or transfers when necessary.

 Uses for a savings account.

 One common use is an emergency fund for unexpected expenses like a car or home repair, or in case you lose your source of income.
-Then there’s retirement savings.
-Other uses might include saving for a future goal like a newer car, a down payment for a home purchase, or a family vacation.
+Then there’s retirement savings which is important to consider even if you feel like retirement is in the very distant future.
+Other uses for your savings might include saving for a future goal like a newer car, a down payment for a home purchase, or a family vacation.

 Can you LOSE money in a savings account?